mikbe/commandable/README.markdown

 ### Commandable Options

-There are the basic options you will want to be aware of.
+These are the basic options you will want to be aware of.
 Specifically you really want to set `Commandable#app_name` and `Commandable#app_info` so that the help/usage instructions are fully fleshed out.

 **Commandable.app\_name**
 _default = ""_